-12dB state variable VCF with voltage controlled resonanceDesigned by PMFoundations, Ships from United States
+12dB state variable VCF with voltage controlled resonanceDesigned by PMFoundations in United States of America

 Compact 6HP VCF for Eurorack Modular synthesizers DIY - PCB AND PANEL ONLY This is a state variable filter with a nice fat sounding low pass output.
 The two pole filter has simultaneous -12dB per ...Read More…